 To provide some idea of how much compensation for a horse riding accident you could claim for, you can use the compensation calculator below.

-Evidence To Support A Horse Riding Accident Claim
+What Evidence Can Support A Horse Riding Accident Claim?

 - Camera footage.
 If anybody was videoing the equestrian event in which you were injured, you should ask them for a copy as soon as possible.
 Similarly, if dashcam footage of a road traffic accident involving a horse exists, ask the owner to forward you a copy.